TilyBlooms

 Understanding your unique cycle is key.
 I remember feeling frustrated when I first started tracking my ovulation — it took a few cycles to get the hang of it.

 Don’t worry if it takes time; you’re learning something incredible about your body.
-Start testing a few days before you expect to ovulate, usually around day 11 of a 28-day cycle.
+Begin testing a few days before ovulation — around day 10 or 11 in a 28-day cycle is a good start.

 Keep at it daily until you spot that LH surge.